-Reflecting Realities - A Survey of Ethnic Representation within UK Children’s Literature 2017
+Reflecting Realities - Survey of Ethnic Representation in UK Children’s Books published 2018

-In February 2018 we launched Reflecting Realities, a new study into ethnic representation in children’s literature.
-Funded by the Arts Council, the aim is to quantify and evaluate the extent and quality of ethnic representation in children’s publishing in the UK.
-This process involved processing submissions of all children's literature published in the UK that featured Black or minority ethnic (BAME) characters to determine to what extent they were represented.
+In July 2018 we published Reflecting Realities, the first UK study looking at diversity in children’s literature.
+Funded by the Arts Council, our aim was to quantify and evaluate the extent and quality of ethnic representation and diversity in children’s publishing in the UK.
+This process involved analysing submissions of all children's literature published in the UK in 2017 that featured Black, Asian or Minority Ethnic characters to determine to what extent they were represented.

 - There were 9115 childrens books published in the UK in 2017.
-Of these only 391 featured BAME characters
+Of these only 391 featured Black, Asian or Minority Ethnic characters

-- Only 4% of the childrens books published in 2017 featured BAME characters
+- Only 4% of the childrens books published in 2017 featured Black, Asian or Minority Ethnic characters

-- Only 1% of the childrens books published in the UK in 2017 had a BAME main character
+- Only 1% of the childrens books published in the UK in 2017 had a Black, Asian or Minority Ethnic main character

-- Over half the fiction books with BAME characters were defined as ‘contemporary realism’(books set in modern day landscapes/contexts)
+- Over half the fiction books with Black, Asian or Minority Ethnic characters were defined as ‘contemporary realism’(books set in modern day landscapes/contexts)

-- 10% of books with BAME characters contained ‘social justice’ issues
+- 10% of books with Black, Asian or Minority Ethnic characters contained ‘social justice’ issues

-- Only one book featuring a BAME character was defined as ‘comedy’
+- Only one book featuring a Black, Asian or Minority Ethnic character was defined as ‘comedy’

 - 26% of the non-fiction submissions were aimed at an ‘Early Years’ audience